 While many robots last year featured a conveyor belt-like system to scoop up the balls and spit them out, several of this year's robots have arms that can pick the object up, and the aim is not quite as important.
-Also, "the body of the robot is less study" this year, said Claire Walker, a student at Kent County, since the robots don't have the same obstacles in the field that they did last year.
+Also, "the body of the robot is less sturdy" this year, said Claire Walker, a student at Kent County, since the robots don't have the same obstacles in the field that they did last year.

 But VEX Worlds doesn't just teach kids to learn STEM skills—with teams from across the world, breaking down language and cultural barriers is another important lesson these students learn.
 Although translators in Mandarin and Spanish are provided, many students must overcome the language barrier in creative ways.
-And working side-by-side with teammates from different background provides a chance for cross-cultural learning, as well.
-For the first time last year, a team from Syria came to the champions, with the help of the Lebanon-based Multi Aid Programs, with the goal of helping fight stereotypes about Syrian refugees.
+And working side-by-side with teammates from different backgrounds provides a chance for cross-cultural learning, as well.
+For the first time last year, a team from Syria came to the championship, with the help of the Lebanon-based Multi Aid Programs, with the goal of helping fight stereotypes about Syrian refugees.
 And a team arrived from Kazakhstan this year, for the first time ever.

 To address the gender gap when it comes to women in tech, a new initiative called Girl Powered aims to double the number of girls on robotics teams in the next five years.
 The program, spearheaded by the REC Foundation and VEX Robotics, offers resources to help girls—with help from their mentors—succeed in designing, building, programming, and driving robots.
 In 2016, the REC Foundation gave grants to about 50 teams through Girl Powered, and created an online challenge called "In Her Words Storybook."